Sunset Heat (film)

-Sunset Heat is a 1992 thriller film directed by John Nicolella (in his theatrical film directorial debut) and starring Michael Paré, Adam Ant, and Dennis Hopper.
+Sunset Heat (Midnight Heat in the UK) is a 1992 thriller film directed by John Nicolella (in his theatrical film directorial debut) and starring Michael Paré, Adam Ant, and Dennis Hopper.
 It featured original music by Jan Hammer, who previously worked with Nicolella on the television series Miami Vice.

 Plot

 Photographer Eric Wright from New York City visits his friend Danny Rollins in Los Angeles.
 Danny had stolen a million dollars from drug dealer Carl Madson, a former partner of Eric.
 When Danny is murdered without having told anyone where the money is, Carl demands that Eric finds it for him even though he has no idea where it might be.